Last Updated 25/09/2022.

 - Novotel Cairns Oasis Resort.
 Novotel properties cater to families well, we’ve stayed in Novotel hotels in many parts of the world.
 Here you can find family rooms, a lagoon pool with swim up drinks outlet.
 This hotel is very well located near the Cairns waterfront.
 Kids games and babysitting services are available on request.

 If you’re looking for a hotel with a kids club, as is typical in resort hotels in Asia or Europe, these are quite hard to find in Australia.
 I couldn’t find any hotels in Cairns, Palm Cove or Port Douglas that list kids’ clubs as a facility.
 However, some large hotels do offer some kids’ activities when there are a large number of families staying, such as during school holidays and at Christmas.
 As we’ve stayed in and worked at hotels that do this, we’re reluctant to recommend them for this service.
 Babysitting is far more common in hotels in Cairns and North Queensland.

 Dangers of Visiting Cairns

 You need to be aware that in the tropical north we have things that try to kill you.
-I’ve never seen a redback, funnel web, or a taipan, but we have marine stingers at certain times of year, crocodiles, and stinging tree.
+I’ve never seen a redback, funnel web or a taipan, but we have marine stingers at certain times of year, crocodiles, and stinging tree.
 We see tree snakes and pythons fairly often, they’re pretty harmless although pythons can bite.

-We also have cyclones in the wet season and sharks out at sea.
+We also can have cyclones in the wet season and sharks out at sea.
 We love sharks!
 The sun is fierce too, with extreme UV levels.
 Bring a hat.
 That said, my kids have made it out alive, I’m pretty sure yours will too.

 Getting Around Cairns